Weak demand drags soya oil

-It was almost ten years ago when Sherry Turkle warned that the world was headed for a place where humans would ...
+Find out if you’re a likely candidate for this in-car smart addition to the smart speakers line-up

-Lower circuit in soyabean future on the NCDEX and weak physical demand pounded in both soya oil and soyabean with soya refined declined to ₹875 for 10 kg, while soya solvent ruled at ₹835-840 for 10 kg.
-Soyabean also declined to ₹4,050-4,100 a quintal.
-Soyabean ruled at ₹4,050 a quintal.
-Soya DOC was quoted at ₹33,000 a tonne on subdued domestic demand.
+Despite improved global cues, weak physical demand dragged soya oil and soyabean, with soya refined declining to ₹860-65 for 10 kg and soya solvent ruling at ₹830-35 for 10 kg.
+Soyabean traded low at ₹4,050 a quintal.
+Plant deliveries of soyabean were at ₹4,100 .
+In futures, soyabean was quoted lower on weak buying, with its February and March contracts on the NCDEX today closing at ₹4,050 and ₹4,046.
+Soya DOC ruled stable at ₹33,000 a tonne .

-It was almost ten years ago when Sherry Turkle warned that the world was headed for a place where humans would ...
+Find out if you’re a likely candidate for this in-car smart addition to the smart speakers line-up

+With 10 years remaining to 2030, the World Health Organization (WHO) is calling on all countries to accelerate ...

 The big P-word — privacy — and other dominating consumer themes from the global stage of innovation